Prince Madumere: Business career

-As a man of Calibre, Madumere worked as Area Manager of Channel Development in KFC and PepsiCo Inc in the United States for thirteen years, in order to explore the variety of flavors in the world.

-As an American trained Management guru, he has brought his expertise to bear in both private and public sector.
-Prince Madumere worked with PepsiCo Inc. in the United States of America as an Area Manager, Channels Development Department where he traveled to over fifty countries expanding the business scope of the Multinational firm.
-He is a fellow of Nigeria Institute of Management, fellow of Nigeria Institute of Strategic Management and, fellow of Nigeria Institute of Administrators and also a fellow of African Business School.

-As an entrepreneur, he has successfully managed businesses in Aviation, General Trading and also owned a chain of men beauty centers.

-As Management and Administrative consultant, Madumere is a fellow to the following professional bodies: - Nigerian Institute of Management(NIM), Institute of Strategic Management, Nigeria, African Business School, Corporate Institute of Administrators, Nigeria etcetera.
+Madumere worked at KFC and PepsiCo in the United States for thirteen years.
+He has managed businesses in aviation, general trading, and owned a chain of men beauty centers.
+As a management consultant, Madumere is a fellow of the following professional bodies: Nigerian Institute of Management, Nigeria Institute of Strategic Management, Nigeria Institute of Administrators, African Business School, and Corporate Institute of Administrators, Nigeria.

 Political career

 During the 1998 gubernatorial elections in Nigeria, Madumere went back to Nigeria and served as director for Women and Youth Mobilization for Owelle Rochas Okorocha's campaign in Imo State under the Peoples Democratic Party (PDP).
 He also served as chief strategist on media and logistics for Okorocha's presidential bid under the ANPP in 2002–2003.
 He once worked in the presidency as the chief of staff to the presidential adviser on inter-party relations.
 On December 3, 2005, he ran for the Senate seat in Imo East Senatorial District (Owerri Zone) after it was declared vacant following the death of Senator Amah Iwuagwu.
-After the 2011 election, where Okorocha emerged victorious as the Governor of Imo State, Prince Ezeakonobi Madumere (MFR) was appointed the chief of staff to the Governor of Imo State, where he exhibited obstinate drive for excellence.
-He became deputy governor on 30 March 2013.
+After the 2011 election, where Okorocha emerged victorious as the Governor of Imo State, Prince Ezeakonobi Madumere (MFR) was appointed the chief of staff to the Governor of Imo State.
+Madumere became deputy governor on 30 March 2013.

-On the eve of 2011 Governorship election, Prince Eze Madumere's doggedness, fearlessness and obstinacy to defend Nigeria's Democracy was appreciably underscored, when was confined to an unjust detention for about a week at the Imo State Police Command Headquarters, Owerri for refusing to betray his boss and releasing whatever strategic information of the Rescue Mission Campaign Organization.
+On the eve of 2011 Governorship election, Prince Eze Madumere was detentained for about a week at the Imo State Police Command Headquarters, Owerri for refusing to betray his boss and releasing strategic information of the Rescue Mission Campaign Organization.